azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 To provision access to the Text Analytics API (which provides sentiment analysis features), you will need to provision a Cognitive Services account.

-1. In the Azure Portal, select +Create a resource, then AI + Cognitive Services, Text Analytics API.
+1. In the Azure Portal, select +Create a resource, then AI + Cognitive Services, Text Analytics API

     ![The New Azure Resource menu is shown, after clicking AI + Congnitive Services and then Text Analytics API.](media/image67.png 'New Azure resource AI + Cognitive Services')

 2. On the Create blade, enter the following:

-    - Name: Enter **awhotels-sentiment**.
+    - Name: Enter **awhotels-sentiment**

-    - Subscription: Choose the subscription used previously.
+    - Subscription: Choose the subscription used previously

-    - Location: Select the location you used previously.
+    - Location: Select the location you used previously

     - Pricing tier: Choose **F0**

-    - Resource group: Choose the **intelligent-analytics** resource group.
+    - Resource group: Choose the **intelligent-analytics** resource group

-    - Check the box to confirm you have read and understood the notice.
+    - Check the box to confirm you have read and understood the notice

       ![The Create Text Analytics API blade is shown after completing the configurations.](media/image68.png 'Create Text Analytics')

-3. Select **Create**.
+3. Select **Create**

-4. When it finishes provisioning, browse to the newly created cognitive service by selecting Resource Groups in the left menu, then select the **intelligent-analytics** resource group, and selecting the Cognitive Service, **awhotels-sentiment**.
+4. When it finishes provisioning, browse to the newly created cognitive service by selecting Resource Groups in the left menu, then select the **intelligent-analytics** resource group, and selecting the Cognitive Service, **awhotels-sentiment**

-5. Acquire the key for the API by selecting Keys on the left-hand menu.
+5. Acquire the key for the API by selecting Keys on the left-hand menu

     ![Under Resource Management, Keys is selected.](media/image69.png 'Resource Management section')

-6. Copy the value for Key 1, and paste it into a text editor, such as Notepad, for later reference in the ConciergePlusSentiment solution in Visual Studio.
+6. Copy the value for Key 1, and paste it into a text editor, such as Notepad, for later reference in the ConciergePlusSentiment solution in Visual Studio

     ![In the Keys pane, the Key 1 value is circled, and a callout points to the copy button for this key.](media/image70.png 'Keys pane')

-7. Repeat steps 1-7, this time selecting Bing Speech API.
+7. Repeat steps 1-7, this time selecting Bing Speech API

-    - Enter the name speech-api.
+    - Enter the name speech-api

-    - Take note of Key 1 for Speech.
+    - Take note of Key 1 for Speech

       ![Bing Speeh API from the Azure Marketplace is shown.
 Locate and click to create this resource.](media/image71.png 'Bing Speech API')

-8. Repeat steps 1-7, this time selecting Language Understanding Intelligent Service (LUIS) for the API Type on the Create blade.
+8. Repeat steps 1-7, this time selecting Language Understanding Intelligent Service (LUIS) for the API Type on the Create blade

-    - Enter the name **luis-api.**
+    - Enter the name **luis-api**

-    - Take note of Key 1 for LUIS.
+    - Take note of Key 1 for LUIS

       ![Language Understanding from the Azure Marketplace is shown.
 Locate and click to create this resource.](media/image72.png 'Language Understanding')

-9. Verify that you have captured all three of the API keys for later reference in this lab.
+9. Verify that you have captured all three of the API keys for later reference in this lab

     ![The API keys for all three of the Cognitive Service APIs have been captured and are shown in notepad.](media/image73.png 'API text keys')